arcticblizzard/Coinmarch/docs/player-introduction/campaign-frame.md

         ---

-        Kolnmark rewards clever solutions; the bold and inventive often prosper… or perish spectacularly.
+        Coinmarch rewards clever solutions; the bold and inventive often prosper… or perish spectacularly.

     </div>